Jerusha-Manoj/Jerusha-Manoj.github.io/_posts/2023-06-17-project-Leadership.md

 ![DMA Image](img/DMA/tech.JPG)

 #### Impacts
--Increased access to programming knowledge for participants.
+-Increased access to programming knowledge for participants.<br>
--Improved digital literacy among workshop attendees.
+-Improved digital literacy among workshop attendees.<br>
--Promotion of STEM education and interest in coding.
+-Promotion of STEM education and interest in coding.<br>
--Contribution to building a pipeline of future programmers and technologists.
+-Contribution to building a pipeline of future programmers and technologists.<br>
--Strengthening the local community through educational initiatives.
+-Strengthening the local community through educational initiatives.<br>

 #### Skills Developed
--Leadership: Co-leading the workshop required taking charge, coordinating with others, and effectively delivering presentations, showcasing your leadership skills.
+-Leadership: Co-leading the workshop required taking charge, coordinating with others, and effectively delivering presentations, showcasing your leadership skills.<br>
--Communication: Engaging students through interactive sessions and delivering presentations demonstrated your ability to communicate complex concepts in a clear and engaging manner.
+-Communication: Engaging students through interactive sessions and delivering presentations demonstrated your ability to communicate complex concepts in a clear and engaging manner.<br>
--Adaptability: Leveraging social media promotion and incorporating different programming platforms showcased your adaptability in utilizing various tools to achieve desired outcomes.
+-Adaptability: Leveraging social media promotion and incorporating different programming platforms showcased your adaptability in utilizing various tools to achieve desired outcomes.<br>
--Teaching and Facilitation: Guiding students through the workshop and helping them understand programming concepts highlighted your skills in teaching and facilitating a learning environment.
+-Teaching and Facilitation: Guiding students through the workshop and helping them understand programming concepts highlighted your skills in teaching and facilitating a learning environment.<br>
--Problem-solving: Overcoming challenges, such as promoting the workshop and ensuring active student participation, required problem-solving and finding effective solutions.
+-Problem-solving: Overcoming challenges, such as promoting the workshop and ensuring active student participation, required problem-solving and finding effective solutions.<br>
--Collaboration: Co-leading the workshop involved collaborating with other organizers, sharing responsibilities, and working together to create a successful event.
+-Collaboration: Co-leading the workshop involved collaborating with other organizers, sharing responsibilities, and working together to create a successful event.<br>

 ---
 ### Togetherness